PCcoding666/LCT/README.md

-# LiveCaptions Translator - Dell Local Edition
+# DellLiveCaptionsTranslator - Professional Edition

 ## Overview

-**✨ LiveCaptions Translator = Windows Live Captions + Local AI Translation ✨**
+**✨ DellLiveCaptionsTranslator = Windows Live Captions + Local AI Translation ✨**

-This is Dell's optimized local edition of LiveCaptions Translator, providing seamless real-time speech translation without requiring external APIs or internet connectivity.
-It leverages Windows' built-in Live Captions combined with local AI models via Ollama for private, secure, and efficient translation.
+A professional real-time speech translation solution that combines Windows' built-in Live Captions with local AI models via Ollama for private, secure, and efficient translation.
+Developed by Ai-All-You-Need-Platform Pte.
+Ltd.

 **🚀 Quick Start:** Download from releases and launch instantly!

-**🔒 Privacy First:** All translation happens locally on your Dell machine - no data leaves your device.
+**🔒 Privacy First:** All translation happens locally on your device - no data leaves your machine.

 ## Key Features